Mastery Problem Introduction To Accounting And Business

 3. Going Concern Principle: This assumes that a business will continue to operate indefinitely unless there's evidence to the contrary.
 It affects how assets and liabilities are valued.

 4. Matching Principle: Expenses should be matched with the revenues they help generate.
-For instance, if a salesperson earns a commission in March, the commission expense should be recorded in March, even if the payment is made in April.
+Take this case: if a salesperson earns a commission in March, the commission expense should be recorded in March, even if the payment is made in April.

 The Accounting Cycle